-- Although the term evidence-based practice is new, its underlying ideas are quite old. - One of the most important factors influencing service effectiveness is the quality of the practitioner-client relationship.

-- EBP is a process for making practice decisions in which practitioners integrate the best research evidence available with their practice expertise and with client attributes, values, preferences, and circumstances. - Some misconstrue EBP in an overly simplistic cookbook fashion that seems to disregard practitioner expertise and practitioner understanding of client values and preferences. - EBP is more than a static list of approved interventions that should be provided by practitioners even when practitioner knowledge about client idiosyncrasies suggests that an approved intervention appears to be contraindicated. - Unlike authority-based practice that relies on testimonials from esteemed practitioner authorities, EBP requires critical thinking. - Critical thinking involves the ability to spot unfounded beliefs and assumptions and to inquire about the logic and evidence supporting them. - Developing an EBP outlook is not just about science; it is about being more client centered, more compassionate, and more ethical.
+- Although the term evidence-based practice is new, its underlying ideas are quite old. - One of the most important factors influencing service effectiveness is the quality of the practitioner-client relationship. - EBP is a process for making practice decisions in which practitioners integrate the best research evidence available with their practice expertise and with client attributes, values, preferences, and circumstances. - Some misconstrue EBP in an overly simplistic cookbook fashion that seems to disregard practitioner expertise and practitioner understanding of client values and preferences. - EBP is more than a static list of approved interventions that should be provided by practitioners even when practitioner knowledge about client idiosyncrasies suggests that an approved intervention appears to be contraindicated. - An EBP question is formulated by a practitioner and pertains to knowledge needed to guide practice. - Not all EBP questions imply the need to assess intervention effectiveness. - Six common types of EBP questions that a practitioner might ask are: - 1.
+What intervention, program, or policy has the best effects? - 2.
+What factors best predict desirable or undesirable outcomes? - 3.
+What can I learn about clients, service delivery, and targets of intervention from the experiences of others? - 4.
+What assessment tool should be used? - 5.
+What about costs? - 6.
+What about potential harmful effects?